Miserlou/nogoogle/README.md

      sudo cp dnsmasq.conf /data/dnsmasq.conf
      dnsmasq -C /data/dnsmasq.conf

+### Windows

+dnsmasq doesn't work on Windows.
+I don't know.
+Maybe this as an alternative? http://mayakron.altervista.org/wikibase/show.php?id=AcrylicHome

 ### Others

-    Install dnsmaqs with your package manager of choice, or from source.
+Install dnsmaqs with your package manager of choice, or from source, then add **nogoogle**'s configuration into your dnsmasq.conf.
+If you're using some crazy operating system, you probably already know how to do this.